-Genre: Shmup Developer: CRI Publisher: Sega of America Players: 1 Released: 1991
+Genre: Shmup Developer: CRI Publisher: Sega Enterprises Players: 1 Released: 1991

 Every so often there comes a game that is instantly recognized as one that simply should have waited for more advanced hardware.
 Galaxy Force II is one such title.
 One glance at the Genesis version and it becomes painfully clear just how much was compromised to fit it onto a cartridge.
 The end result, though playable, was a pale imitation of the arcade magnificence that was the original.